schultzl/blockchain-developer-bootcamp-final-project/README.md

 6. The contract becomes valid for the agreed period of time after the transaction has been approved
 7. The instrument is sent to the leaser
 8. The leaser returns the instrument to the owner after use

+### Example on how to interact with the contract locally
+- truffle migrate
+- truffle console
+- let instance = await InstrumentRental.deployed()
+- Use functions, e.g.
+    ... to add an instrument:
+    instance.addInstrument("flute", "XXXXX", "https://pictureofaflute.jpg", web3.utils.toWei('0.003'), 3, 100)

+    ... to fetch an instrument that has been added to the contract instance.fetchItem(0)

 ### Not implemented (yet), but actually important: